SimonBiggs/scriptedforms/README.md

 # Scripted Forms

-Quickly create beautiful reactive form frontends for python packages with markdown and scriptedforms
+Quickly create beautiful reactive GUIs for python packages with the power of Jupyter baked in.

 ## Quick start